 To measure your latitude, point a stick at the North Star, then measure the angle the stick makes from a level horizon.
 Note, some compasses, include an inclination gauge (not covered in this article) by which you can easily measure the angle.

 Global Positioning System: The U.S. Department of Defense has 24 satellites orbiting the earth, which give off signals that handheld GPS devices can pick up and translate into a user’s position and altitude to within roughly 50 feet.
 These devices are useful, but are not a replacement for knowledge of the basics of orientation and navigation with a compass and map.
 Also always remember that a GPS unit is a delicate, battery powered device that can fail or be easily damaged.
-Never rely solely on, nor allow yourself to become dependant on such a piece of equipment.
+Never rely solely on, nor allow yourself to become dependent on such a piece of equipment.

 The tops of pine trees tend to dip to the north.